morlinbrot/alloxid/README.md

 # alloxid
 'Tis all oxidized!

-Family of crates for a web stack written fully in Rust featuring
+Family of crates for a cloud-native microservices stack written fully in Rust featuring
-- A backend made with [axum](https://github.com/tokio-rs/axum) with JWT authentication and a dockerized database.
+- A backend made with [axum](https://github.com/tokio-rs/axum) with JWT authentication and a dockerized database
 - A frontend made with [Dioxus](https://github.com/dioxuslabs/dioxus)
+- A collection of gRPC services made with [Tonic](https://github.com/hyperium/tonic)

 ## Prerequisites
 - [`Docker`](https://www.docker.com/)